coderaman594/coderaman594.github.io/_posts/2019-02-04-welcome-to-jekyll.md

 ---
+title: Welcome to devlopr-jekyll !
 layout: post
-title:  "Welcome to devlopr-jekyll !"
-summary: "Getting Started using devlopr-jekyll"
+summary: Getting Started using devlopr-jekyll
-author: johndoe
+author: coderaman594
-date: '2019-05-22 14:35:23 +0530'
+date: '2021-04-06 14:35:23'
-category: jekyll
+category: Basic
-thumbnail: /assets/img/posts/code.jpg
+thumbnail: "/assets/img/posts/code.jpg"
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes
-permalink: /blog/welcome-to-devlopr-jekyll/
+permalink: "/blog/welcome-to-devlopr-jekyll/"
 usemathjax: true
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.